About Woot+

 Thanks for reading this far! 🙌

 Seeing as you're here, you must want to know more about me, this project, or the secrets of the universe.
-Although the secrets are mine to keep, I'd be more than happy to discuss Woot+, my philosophies as a seasoned (not salty) software developer, or my availability for project work.
+Although the secrets are mine to keep, I'd be more than happy to discuss Woot+, my philosophies as a seasoned (but not salty) software developer, or my availability for project work.

 Please feel free to reach out to me on LinkedIn, or shoot me an email.
 I promise to reply!